What are Cataracts?

-A. Surgery is performed on one eye – usually your non-dominant eye first – and then the other at a later date.
+Surgery is performed on one eye – usually your non-dominant eye first – and then the other at a later date.
 The operation takes around 30-40 minutes, and most people go home a few hours afterwards.
-It’s usually performed under a local anesthetic, which means you’ll be conscious during the procedure.
-However, this is nothing to worry about, as the anesthetic used is very effective, and you shouldn’t feel (or even see) a thing.
+It’s usually performed under a local anaesthetic, which means you’ll be conscious during the procedure.
+However, this is nothing to worry about, as the anaesthetic used is very effective, and you shouldn’t feel (or even see) a thing.

 The procedure involves making a tiny incision in your eye.
 The cloudy lens in your eye is broken down using an instrument emitting ultrasound waves, then removed by gentle suction.
 Then a new plastic lens is placed inside the membrane that held your original lens, called the lens capsule.
 The incision is so small, most people don’t need stitches – though you may have to wear a pad over your eye after the operation and use drops to reduce the chance of infection as well as to reduce any inflammation for a while afterwards.

-A. More than 300,000 cataract operations are carried out every year in the UK, making it the most common surgical procedure in this country.
-The surgery itself is generally very successful, but about three per cent of people who have the operation will experience complications.
+More than 300,000 cataract operations are carried out every year in the UK (ii), making it the most common surgical procedure in this country.
+The surgery itself is generally very successful, but a very small number of people who have the operation will experience complications.

 The most common complication is a thickening of the lens capsule that holds the lens in place.
 It can happen months or even years after you had surgery, and it means your vision will start to become cloudy again.
 The good news is the thickening – called posterior capsule opacification – can be easily corrected with a minor laser operation.